chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 On a miss, you are dead.

 You make this move when forced to Face Death as a result of a miss on the Endure Harm move, or when you face a physical trauma so horrific that death is the only reasonable outcome.
-This move is (hopefully) rarely made and a chance for storytelling and for enriching your world and its myths.
+This move is (hopefully) rarely made and a chance for storytelling and for enriching your world.
 Make it dramatic and personal.

-When you first make this move, you should envision how the afterlife is represented in your setting, or specifically to your character.
-What do you see and experience?
-Is it only blackness and void?
-Do you see iron gates parting before you?
-Does a ferryman guide you across a blood-red river?
-Do you hear the songs of your kin calling you to the feast hall?
-On a strong hit, you might only catch glimpses of what lay beyond.
-Does your experience support your beliefs or call them into question?
-If in doubt, Ask for Inspiration.

-There is also the personage of death to consider.
-Does death take form, or is it nameless and unknowable?
-Is it beautiful and welcoming?
-Sly and full of guile?
-As grim as the coldest night?
-On a weak hit, you may decide what death asks of you, which leads to a new quest and the cursed debility as you return to the mortal world.

-On a miss, you are dead.
-Envision what awaits you.
-You may begin again with a new character, or explore your current world and storyline from a new perspective.
-Perhaps your kin will avenge you?

 ### Companion Endure Harm